ALink

 </>

-When the current location matches, Doors applies the given indicators to the link element.
+When the current location matches, Doors applies the indicator to the link element.

 If Active.Indicator is empty, there is no active-link behavior.